PRO RANGE CARE: EVERY 3 DAYS

 Baths - Remove skimmer basket and insert bung into hole

-5. On top of TwistIIclean, PULL UP RED TAG AND TURN to flush or approximately 4 minutes before twisting back to original position.
+6. On top of TwistIIclean, pull up red tag and turn to flush for approximately 4 minutes before twisting back to original position.

-9. Check the bath running: Light illuminated and water flowing.
+9. Check the bath is running: Light illuminated and water flowing

-10. Remove bung fitted and replace the skimmer basket (plunge) or re-screw the top filter (barrel)
+10. Remove bung fitted and replace skimmer basket or un-screw from top filter

 Replace the Particle Filter